happyw1nd/DistillationDPO/README.md

 python map_from_scans.py --path datasets/SemanticKITTI/dataset/sequences/
 ```

-We used the diffusion-dpo fine-tuned version of [LiDiff](https://github.com/PRBonn/LiDiff) as the teacher model as well as the teacher assistant models.
+We use the diffusion-dpo fine-tuned version of [LiDiff](https://github.com/PRBonn/LiDiff) as the teacher model as well as the teacher assistant models.
 Download the pre-trained weights from [here](https://drive.google.com/drive/folders/1z7Iq6nPDZXtASUDP8R8sqhUAvVfRqKQH?usp=sharing) and place it at `checkpoints/lidiff_ddpo_refined.ckpt`.

 Once the sequences map is generated and the teacher model is downloaded you can then train the model.
 The training can be started with: